We’re not trying to make a new you. All we want is for you to get as much enjoyment out of your cycling as possible, and most importantly, improve.

 If you want to get better at cycling, all you have to do is jump on a bike.
 It’s something you love doing anyway, and the sheer variety of what you can do on two wheels will make sure you never become bored or lose motivation.

 And remember, the fitter you become, the more the possibilities become endless.

 Seven ways to become a fitter, better cyclist

 Some are fitness based, some are fun based, some technique based.
 These aren’t set goals.
 They are tips and ideas to help you become a better, fitter and stronger cyclist.

 You can easily go a mile an hour faster on your next ride without even being any fitter, it is all down to technique.
 Being an efficient rider and knowing how to carry speed will make you faster and conserve your energy, so it is an important skill to practise on every ride.

-Descending, and particularly descending before a hill is another area to look at.
+Mastering descents, and particularly descents before a hill is another area to work on.
 If there is an uphill after a descent and you can see it is safe, don’t brake or you will lose your momentum.
 Pedalling into a descent and holding your speed will allow you to roll up the other side with barely any effort at all.

 Finally, think about your positioning.
 Wind drag is the thing that slows cyclists down the most, so to go a bit faster think about minimising your frontal area.
 Hold the drops instead of the tops of the bars and get low down.